Authors: Bojan Stojkovski and Bogdan Iordache

 “We did large hackathons to experiment with new data and technologies, allowing us to play with ideas and test our hypotheses.”

 “We organized three-day hackathons with 500 participants, inviting experts from IBM, Microsoft, and other new companies.
-The goal was for people to experiment with tools, data, collaborate, and learn together.
+The goal was for people to experiment with tools, and data, collaborate, and learn together.
 It was a significant event for us, marking a major opportunity,” Pavel says.

 Hackathons were essentially a way to discover and accelerate the learning process.
-As he explains, it mirrored an idea from South Korea where practising Zen in a group helps individuals help each other, similar to the parable of peeling potatoes together in a bowl, where they peel off one another effortlessly.
+As he explains, it mirrored an idea from South Korea where practicing Zen in a group helps individuals help each other, similar to the parable of peeling potatoes together in a bowl, where they peel off one another effortlessly.

 Relying on feedback from one customer alone would make their progress slow, but a network with multiple nodes would increase connectivity and accelerate iteration.